DevRev-Team-65/Team-65-main/experiments/llm+p_experiment/README.md

 ![Alt text](images/image.png)

 The planning domain definition language (PDDL) serves as a standardized encoding of classical planning problems.
 The PDDL representation of a planning problem P is separated into two files: a domain file and a problem file.
 The domain PDDL file provides a lifted representation of the underlying rules of the world.
 It includes a set of predicates that define the state space S and the actions (i.e., A ) with their preconditions and effects (i.e., the transition function f).
 The problem PDDL file provides a list of objects to ground the domain, the problem’s initial state s init and goal conditions S G. There exists a rich set of symbolic planners that implement efficient search algorithms to solve planning problems formalized in PDDL.
-In this work, we aim to take a natural language prompt which describes the initial states init and goal conditions S G, formulate it in PDDL, and leverage symbolic planners to output correct plans.
+In this work, we aim to take a natural language prompt that describes the initial states init and goal conditions S G, formulate it in PDDL, and leverage symbolic planners to output correct plans.
 We assume the domain rules are available.

 There are 3 parts in the methodology used -